 Did you ever hear about cities in Antarctica?
 If not, that’s why because there aren’t any at least not in the traditional sense of the word.
 Instead, you can find a collective of frost-kissed research bases, where intrepid souls swap morning lattes for ice drills and briefcases for snow goggles.
-It’s a world where day-to-day life defies everything ordinary, and where the ‘locals’ are just as likely to be penguins as people.
+It’s a world where day-to-day life is everything but ordinary, and where the ‘locals’ are more likely penguins than people.

 The Antarctic Treaty And Human Presence